-The place, which everyone talks about when travelling to Istanbul or at least in Turkey is Bursa.
+The place which everyone talks about when travelling to Istanbul or at least in Turkey is Bursa.
 Whilst we were in Istanbul for 7 nights, one of the days we spent was travelling to Bursa to experience the lifestyle, food, attractions and 4 KM journey cable car ride.

-We left bright and early roughly 8 am in a minibus filled with 11 people, including the tour guide and driver.
+We left our hotel bright and early at roughly 8 am in a minibus filled with 11 people, including the tour guide and driver.
 As Bursa is across the beautiful city of Istanbul, we drove into a ferry to get across, which took us roughly 3 and half hours to reach there.

 Once we arrived, our first destination of the tour of Bursa, we got to explore a shop pretty much exactly like ‘Body Shop’ from the UK.
-There had various kinds of soaps, lotions, herbals, honey, fruits and much more.
+There were various kinds of soaps, lotions, herbals, honey, fruits and much more.

 Everyone that arrived at the store got given free tasters on all various olives, before buying any other of them.
 I’m not a huge fan of olives but I did try out a few, which was not exactly what I imagined.

 From thereon, we visited a little farm, where you’ve gifted a plate full of fresh fruits.
 Having explored around and tasted fresh fruits from their trees.
 My parents and family well and truly loved the farm as it brought back memories from their homeland.
 We also had time for a bit of fun on the swings, hanging from the tree.
-This visit I must say was truly a memorable part of our trip as we had such a laugh among us.
+This visit, I must say, was truly a memorable part of our trip as we had such a laugh among us.

-Our next stop was to see the stunning Suuçtu-Wasserfall, this waterfall runs wildly surrounded by amazing green terrain.
+Our next stop was to see the stunning Suuçtu-Wasserfall, this waterfall run wildly surrounded by amazing green terrain.
 As challenging and slippery as it was to get to the end towards the waterfall.
-I managed my way towards the end of the fall to take few shots standing on the rock and seeing kids and families having a swim.
+I managed my way towards the end of the fall to take a few shots standing on the rock and seeing kids and families having a swim.

-Besides exploring the waterfall, there are other things you can do along on the way for example ride on a pony, take a picture with parrots or have a view of the ducks, eating by on or by the river.
+Besides exploring the waterfall, there are other things you can do along the way for example ride on a pony, take a picture with parrots or have a view of the ducks, eating by on or by the river.

-The last destination before heading towards to our long-awaited cable car journey was to have some amazing food at this current location below called ‘Kofteci Yusuf’.
+The last destination before heading towards our long-awaited cable car journey was to have some amazing food at this current location below called ‘Kofteci Yusuf’.
 The food and view here were simply delicious, my whole family really enjoyed their experience at this place.
 You can check out more of what we ate from my earlier blog post here.

-Finally, our destination was the well-known cable cars in Bursa called Bursa Teleferik.
+Finally, our destination was the well-known cable car in Bursa called Bursa Teleferik.
 The mountain cable cars that go through three stations from Teferruc Central to Kurbaga Kaya.
 Arriving at each station you get to explore and see small café/hotels on top of the mountains but before all of that we bought some pick and mix for our journey :).

 Every stop has its own little area to explore lots, whether you want to go on a quad bike to the safari or take photos of the animals or shop around.
 There is lots to do, but depending on the time you arrive, we have very limited time as it shuts at 8 pm.

-If you’re scared of heights, then I would recommend you not look down, but one thing to mention when you’re on these cable cars and they’re travelling across.
+If you’re scared of heights, then I would recommend you not look down, but one thing to mention when you’re in these cable cars and they’re travelling across.
 That it tends to get very windy and your ears start to become blocked like on planes.
 Also during the winter time if you visit this place you get to experience and see the snowfall from the above, which I can only imagine being truly stunning.

 Now that was my experience of Bursa, but before we all headed back to our hotel in Istanbul, we all visited another stunning grand mosque in Bursa called ‘Emir Sultan Mosque’ to pray for our salah.

 Thanks for reading my travel experience in Bursa, Turkey.
-I truly hope you all enjoyed these pictures and YouTube clips.
+I truly hope you all enjoyed these pictures and YouTube video.
 I have one last piece to upload from Turkey and that truly was one of my favourite experiences, which was the Vialand Theme Park.

-Leave your comments and thoughts below what you think of Bursa and the cable cars.
+Leave your comments and thoughts below on what you think of Bursa and the cable cars.
 Have you experienced any of these cable cars around the world?

-Also, let me know what you like to see next or would like to do in my upcoming posts here.
+Also, let me know what you would like to see next or would like to do in my upcoming posts here.